yuwangcn/CAM-model/README.md

 ===
 Reference

 Wang Y, Smith JAC, Zhu XG, Long SP.
-2023 Rethinking the potential productivity of crassulacean acid metabolism by integrating metabolic dynamics with shoot architecture, using the example of Agave tequilana.New Phytologist.
+2023 Rethinking the potential productivity of crassulacean acid metabolism by integrating metabolic dynamics with shoot architecture, using the example of Agave tequilana.
+New Phytologist.